ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 }
 ```

-The helper uses `product-v1` to find the registered query, preserving the request's operation name, variables, and extensions.
-It ignores any client-supplied query text and never registers new documents.
-Missing, malformed, or empty IDs return `TRUSTED_DOCUMENT_ID_INVALID`; unknown IDs return `TRUSTED_DOCUMENT_NOT_FOUND` in `extensions.code`.
-You still need an [operation policy](#authorizing-operations) to enforce authorization.
+The helper uses `product-v1` to find the registered query.
+It preserves the request's operation name, variables, and extensions.
+It ignores query text supplied by the client and never registers new documents.
+A missing, malformed, or empty ID returns `TRUSTED_DOCUMENT_ID_INVALID`.
+An unknown ID returns `TRUSTED_DOCUMENT_NOT_FOUND` in `extensions.code`.
+To enforce authorization, add an [operation policy](#authorizing-operations).

-For a database or other lookup, use `OperationResolver(resolve)`, where `resolve` is a `GraphQLRequest => ZIO[R, Throwable, String]`.
-Resolution runs on every request, before preparation-cache lookup.
-Use `OperationResolver.uncached(resolve)` to disable prepared-document and plan reuse; validation still applies.
-The hook runs for `executeRequest`, `executeStream`, and `explain(request)`, not `check(query)`.
+For a database or another lookup, use `OperationResolver(resolve)`.
+The `resolve` function has the type `GraphQLRequest => ZIO[R, Throwable, String]`.
+It runs on every request before the gateway checks the preparation cache.
+Use `OperationResolver.uncached(resolve)` to disable prepared-document and plan reuse.
+Validation still applies.
+The resolver runs for `executeRequest`, `executeStream`, and `explain(request)`, but not for `check(query)`.

 Custom validations set through `Configurator.setValidations` are part of the preparation cache key.
-Reuse the validation function instances across requests (for example, from one `ExecutionConfiguration`).
-Rebuilding a list with the same functions is fine; allocating fresh lambdas causes misses and eviction churn.
+Reuse the validation function instances across requests, such as those from one `ExecutionConfiguration`.
+You can rebuild a list with the same functions.
+New lambda instances cause cache misses and evictions.
 The cache remains bounded by weight.

-Custom resolvers can fail with `ZIO.fail(OperationResolver.Rejection(message, code))` to expose a safe message and `extensions.code` (HTTP 200 with `QuickAdapter`).
-Unexpected failures remain masked.
+To return a safe message and `extensions.code`, fail a custom resolver with `ZIO.fail(OperationResolver.Rejection(message, code))`. `QuickAdapter` returns these rejections with HTTP 200.
+The gateway hides unexpected failures.

 ## Authorizing operations

 Use `OperationPolicy.fromClaims` to enforce `@authenticated` and `@requiresScopes` before an operation runs.
-Your authentication layer must verify the JWT first; this helper only maps trusted claims to scopes.
+Your authentication layer must verify the JWT first.
+This helper only maps trusted claims to scopes.

 ```scala
 import caliban.GraphQLRequest